entry Apr

 super-volcano that exploded

-40,000 years ago, tearing the roof off itself, settling back to
+40,000 years ago, tearing the roof off itself, settling back

-sea-level and below.
-Bits of the ancient
+to sea-level and below.
+Bits of the

-the area, you go through Agnano, the Astroni, and other places,
+go through the area, you go through Agnano, the Astroni, and other places,

 all parts of the Campi Flegrei,